umbraco/UmbracoDocs/umbraco-cloud/set-up/private-nuget-feed.md

 by following this documentation: https://docs.microsoft.com/en-us/nuget/quickstart/create-and-publish-a-package-using-visual-studio?tabs=netcore-cli#publish-with-the-dotnet-cli-ornugetexe-cli

-## Umbraco Cloud
+## Step 4 Umbraco Cloud

+The last step is describes how to add your private feed to your Umbraco cloud project.

+Please do the following:

-1. Now you need to create an Umbraco Cloud project (V9 or Above)
+1. Create an Umbraco Cloud project (V9 or Above)
 2. Access the cloud secrets management and add your MyGet credentials: https://docs.umbraco.com/umbraco-cloud/set-up/project-settings/secrets-management
 3. Clone down your Umbraco Cloud project
 4. Open the project locally and build/spin up the site